“It’s a dangerous business, Frodo, going out your door.”

 ⊕ the landscape is simply stunning

-⊕ for all Lord of the Rings and Hobbit fans this is definitely a one-of-a-kind experience, as it feels like you’ve really come to the Shire
+⊕ for all Lord of the Rings and Hobbit fans, this is definitely a one-of-a-kind experience, as it feels like you’ve actually come to the Shire

-⊕ kids (and grown-ups alike) will surely love it since all those little details make the set so magical that at the end it doesn’t even matter whether one knows the story or not
+⊕ kids (and grown-ups alike) will surely love it since all those little details make the set so magical that in the end, it doesn’t even matter whether one knows the story or not

 Θ Hobbiton can only be visited as part of the tour (as it is located on private land).
 It is not possible to buy a ticket and then stroll around and explore at your own pace.

-Θ Admission is quite pricey – 50 € for a 2-hour visit (these two hours also include a short bus ride and a time for complimentary drink at the end).
-Children under the age of 8 can visit Hobbiton for free and for children from 9-16 ticket cost is 28 €.
+Θ Admission is quite pricey – approx. 50 € for a 2-hour visit (these two hours also include a short bus ride and time for a complimentary drink at the end).
+Children under the age of 8 can visit Hobbiton for free and for children from 9-16, the ticket cost is approx. 28 €.
+(Feb 2023)